Shigeru Yoshida: Yoshida Doctrine

+Conflict with Hatoyama

+Before the signing of the Treaty of San Francisco Ichirō Hatoyama had been released from the purge.
+Since Yoshida had originally become prime minister as a replacement for Hatoyama, many expected him to step down in Hatoyama's favour, but by this time Yoshida had become a well-established politician in his own right and had no intention to retire.
+This led to a conflict with Hatoyama.

 According to CIA files that were declassified in 2005, there was a 1952 plot to assassinate Yoshida and replace him with Ichirō Hatoyama as prime minister.
-The plot was led by Takushiro Hattori, who served as an Imperial Japanese Army officer, and had the support of 500,000 Japanese.
+The plot was led by Takushiro Hattori, who served as an Imperial Japanese Army officer, and had the support of 500,000 Japanese people.

 Dissatisfaction with his leadership led to the defection of many Diet members from his party to the new Democratic Party, causing his cabinet to resign on December 7, 1954, rather than face a no-confidence vote.
-He was replaced by Ichirō Hatoyama. on December 10, 1954.
-Yoshida remained in the Diet until his retirement in 1963.
+He was replaced by Ichirō Hatoyama on December 10, 1954.
+Yoshida resigned as party president in favour of Taketora Ogata at the same time.
+He remained in the Diet until his retirement in 1963.